-The following self tests are performed by the module:
+The following power-on self tests are performed by the module:

-- Firmware integrity test on the IOS and CAPWAP firmware. - Power on self test of AES-ECB, AES-CCM, SHA-1, HMAC SHA-1, RNG, TDES, EAP-FAST KDF, and RSA algorithms. - Continuous random number generator test for Approved and non-Approved RNGs.
+- Firmware integrity test on the IOS and CAPWAP firmware. - Power on self test of AES-ECB, AES-CCM, SHA-1, HMAC SHA-1, RNG, TDES, EAP-FAST KDF, and RSA algorithms.

-Self Tests are performed automatically when power is applied to the module.
-Self Tests may be run on-demand at any time by cycling power to the module.
+Power-on self Tests are performed automatically when power is applied to the module.
+Power-on self tests may be run on-demand at any time by cycling power to the module.